Human trafficking in the United States: Victims of Trafficking and Violence Protection Act

+The U visa is available to individuals who have been victims of specific qualifying criminal acts, such as domestic violence, human trafficking, sexual assault, and hate crimes.
+Once granted, the U visa allows victims to remain and work legally in the United States for up to four years and can be extended in certain situations.
+Victims who meet specific requirements can apply for lawful permanent residency, also known as a Green Card.
+Eligibility for both T visas and U visas requires the victim to assist or cooperate with law enforcement in the detection, investigation, or prosecution of human trafficking or qualifying criminal activity.
+Some exceptions and exemptions apply for victims who were under 18 years of age or who have suffered physical or psychological trauma.
+Exceptions and special rules also exist for U visa applicants who are under 16 years of age or are incompetent or incapacitated.

+The T visa provides T nonimmigrant status as a temporary immigration benefit to individuals who are victims of severe human trafficking and have complied with law enforcement requests or qualify for an exemption.
+Certain family members may also be eligible for derivative T nonimmigrant status.
+As a T nonimmigrant status holder, individuals can work and receive certain benefits, and may also be able to become lawful permanent residents if they meet specific requirements.
+Qualifying family members who may be eligible to apply for T nonimmigrant status include parents, unmarried siblings under 18 years of age, and children of any age or marital status of your qualifying family members who have been granted derivative T nonimmigrant status.

 Human trafficking hotline

 The federal government has set up a National Human Trafficking Resource Center Hotline (1-888-373-7888).
 The hotline answers questions and responds to crises in over 200 languages, and provides materials in over 20 languages.
 Since 2007, the hotline has received over 60,000 calls.
 Callers include victims of human trafficking seeking services, as well as individuals and organizations seeking information about human trafficking.
 Twenty-five states have mandated certain types of businesses to post a hotline.
 Minnesota, Oklahoma, and Tennessee have their own hotline while the others use the national hotline.

 Safe harbor laws

 Safe harbor laws protect victims of human trafficking from legal prosecution of crimes committed while under the influence of the trafficker and provide services such as counseling and housing and protect them from their exploiters.
 Victims of trafficking are protected under federal law but may still be charged under state law.

 The federal Stop Exploitation Through Trafficking Act of 2013 is a law that encourages states to pass safe harbor laws.
 It elevated the status of the National Human Trafficking Hotline and opened up the Job Corps program to sex trafficking victims.